izabelafs/amplicon_test/README.md

 f)	reference sequence for the amplicon
 g)	mutated sequence for the amplicon

-They will most likely need previous alignment to the reference genome \genome.fa.gz\

 2)	Load amplicon file amplicon_3.test_2.fa, and report in a similar format as in 1) all the mutations in the amplicon

 3)	Extra Challenge: display in graphical format one or more of the previously identified mutation.
-Suggestions: the candidate might want to report the frequency of the mutation with a plot or bar plot;
-or use a sequence logo; or summarize the average mutation frequency per amplicon; etc. Format and solution are open
+Suggestions: the candidate might want to report the frequency of the mutation with a plot or bar plot; or use a sequence logo; or summarize the average mutation frequency per amplicon; etc. Format and solution are open

 ## Primer presence

 Amplicon libraries are prepared by PCR amplification of a specific target, for example the V4 hypervariable region of the bacterial 16S rRNA gene.
 All reads from this type of library are expected to be nearly identical.

 Expected results are:

-Extremely biased per base sequence content
+- Extremely biased per base sequence content
-Extremely narrow distribution of GC content
+- Extremely narrow distribution of GC content
-Very high sequence duplication levels
+- Very high sequence duplication levels
-Abundance of overrepresented sequences
+- Abundance of overrepresented sequences
-In cases where the PCR target is shorter than the read length, the sequence will read through into adapters
+- In cases where the PCR target is shorter than the read length,the sequence will read through into adapters